Global powers throw cash at spiraling coronavirus crisis

 “Everything has ground to a halt,” said Tiziana Marra, a wedding planner in Europe’s worst-hit nation Italy, where the epidemic has created havoc for nuptials.

-“It is as if people are preparing for war,” said an astonished shopkeeper in Rwanda as panicked consumers clamored to stock up on rice, cooking oil, sugar and flour.
+“It is as if people are preparing for war,” said an astonished shopkeeper in Rwanda, as panicked consumers clamored to stock up on rice, cooking oil, sugar and flour.

 “Prices have gone up - but still they buy.”

-Reporting by David Shepardson and Susan Heavey in Washington, David Milliken and Andrew MacAskill in London, Leigh Thomas, Geert De Clercq, Benoit Van Overstraeten and Caroline Pailliez in Paris, Philip Puellella and Noor Zainab Hussain in Rome, Clement Uwiringiyimana in Kigali, Catherine Cadell in Beijing; Writing by Andrew Cawthorne; Editing by Giles Elgood
+Reporting by David Shepardson in Washington and David Milliken in London; Additional reporting by Doina Chiacu, Maria Caspani and Susan Heavey in Washington; Andrew MacAskill in London; Leigh Thomas, Geert De Clercq, Benoit Van Overstraeten and Caroline Pailliez in Paris; Philip Puellella and Noor Zainab Hussain in Rome; Clement Uwiringiyimana in Kigali; Catherine Cadell in Beijing; Writing by Andrew Cawthorne and Lisa Shumaker; Editing by Giles Elgood and Bill Berkrot